Trains, Railroads, and the Huntington Family Business

 Jelly, maple syrup or [orange] marmalade

-Trim crust from bread and cut each slice in half diagonally.
-Beat slightly the eggs, cream, salt, and nutmeg.
-Soak bread slices a few at a time, in egg mixture and drain.
+Trim crust from bread & cut each slice in half diagonally.
+Beat slightly the eggs, cream, salt, & nutmeg.
+Soak bread slices a few at a time, in egg mixture & drain.
 Fry in 1/4′ oil (325) until golden on both sides.
 Drain on paper toweling.
 Place on baking sheet & heat in hot over (400@) for 3-4 mins. or until puffed.
-Sprinkle with confectioners sugar and serve with jelly, maple syrup or marmalade. p214 Book: The Old-Fashioned Cookbook by Jan McBride Carlton 1936 [Some RR French toast has corn flake cereal as a coating]
+Sprinkle with confectioners sugar & serve with jelly, maple syrup or marmalade. p.214 Book: The Old-Fashioned Cookbook by Jan McBride Carlton 1936 [Some Railroad French toast has corn flake cereal as a coating also.]

 Railroad Salad Dressing